 A natural place to begin addressing our water usage is inside the home – checking for leaky faucets, switching to low-flow showerheads, and installing toilets that use 1-2 gallons of water to flush instead of the 5-8 gallons of older models.
-Ever the innovators, we have even developed some high-tech solutions to the water use as well, with apps like DropCountr and EnergySaver that allow you to easily monitor, and reduce, your home’s water use.
+Ever the innovators, we have even developed some high-tech solutions to water use as well, with apps like DropCountr and EnergySaver that allow you to easily monitor, and reduce your home’s water use.

 Plain and simple

 These are excellent measures to take, but Jennifer Grayson of the Huffington Post argues that they ignore a far simpler way.
 Grayson writes about an innovative campaign by LA ad agency Omelet, that offers residents signs proclaiming their preference for water conservation over lush green lawns.

 It’s a brilliant idea, and its genius lies in its simplicity.
 Most people truly want to conserve water and are hungrily seeking ways to do so – as evidenced by the incredible array of solutions above – but societal pressure plays an incredible role in determining our actions.
 Choosing to conserve this valuable resource by not watering your lawn comes at the cost of sticking out like an unattractive sore thumb in a neighborhood of lush green.

 Not only does your home suddenly look like the odd one out, but with the value North American culture places place on maintaining immaculately lush and manicured lawns, choosing not to do so can feel like one big flashing sign advertising inadequacy.
 Funny how a simple sign can do so much to explain why you are no longer keeping up with the Joneses, and even turn the pressure around.